-Some discounts, coverages, payment plans and features are not available in all states or all GEICO companies.
-GEICO is a registered service mark of Government Employees Insurance Company, Washington, D.C.
-20076; a Berkshire Hathaway Inc. subsidiary. © 2017 GEICO
+Some discounts, coverages, payment plans and features are not available in all states, in all GEICO companies, or in all situations.
+GEICO is a registered service mark of Government Employees Insurance Company, Washington, DC 20076; a Berkshire Hathaway Inc. subsidiary. © 2019 GEICO

-American Park Network® publishes OhRanger.com, Oh, Ranger!
-ParkFinderTM and Oh, Ranger!® guides -a collection of visitor guides for public lands all across America.
-Conservation Association, National Fish and Wildlife Foundation, American Hiking Society and the Student Conservation Association.
+American Park Network® publishes OhRanger. com, Oh, Ranger!
+ParkFinderTM and Oh, Ranger!® guides-a collection of visitor guides for public lands all across America-and operates Oh, Ranger!
+Wi-Fi in parks and public lands.
+American Park Network is an official partner of the National Forest Foundation, National Parks Conservation Foundation, American Hiking Society and the Student Conservation Association.

-Publisher & Editor-in-Chief
+Publisher & Editor-in-Chief MARK J. SAFERSTEIN